 “Doing a bad thing doesn’t make you a bad person.
 People do bad things for the right reasons all the time.”

-So begins all the twisted, romantic, dramatic events that will lead to the disturbing and twisted discovery of just what exactly happened to Maggie.
+So begins all the twisted, romantic, dramatic events that will lead to the disturbing discovery of just what exactly happened to Maggie.
 And when I say twisted, I mean twisted.
-There is so much history to unravel, so many secrets and lies to uncover, that while there aren’t necessarily many “thrilling” or “dangerous” moments, you are totally engaged the whole time.
+There is so much history to unravel, so many secrets and lies to uncover, that while there aren’t necessarily any “thrilling” or “dangerous” moments, you are totally engaged the whole time.

 There are just so many elements of this novel that I loved.

-The small coastal town setting, the town history and complicated relationships, the tough, yet delicate honesty of the damaged heroine, the realness of the romance and the darkness to the crimes.
+The small coastal town setting, the town history and complicated relationships, the tough, yet delicate honesty of the damaged heroine, the realness of the romance and the darkness of the crimes.

 It was enthralling.

-I loved the crisp writing style, the pace, the realism and personal drama that jumped off the page.
-The dialogue was genuine, the characters seemed like people you could meet and the setting, a place you could be.
+I loved the crisp writing, the pace, the realism and the personal drama that jumped off the page.
+The dialogue was genuine, the characters seemed like people you could meet and the setting was a place you could be.

-Other than that, this is a series I will keep myself involved in.
+This is a series I will keep myself involved in.
 Loved Audrey, loved her dark past and all the potential for her future.
-This is not a classic mystery novel and can take a little bit to get into, maybe if that’s what you’re expecting.
+This is not a classic mystery novel and can take a little bit to get into.
 But, if you’re the kind of reader who finds themselves engaged in a novel’s personal drama and secrets, I definitely recommend this.